microsoft/ebpf-for-windows/docs/GettingStarted.md

 * port_quota.exe: A sample utility to illustrate using eBPF to manage port quotas to defend against port_leak.exe and similar "buggy" apps.

+## Installing eBPF for Windows

+Windows requires that one of the following criteria be met prior to loading a driver:
+a.
+Driver is signed using a certificate that chains up to the Microsoft code signing root (aka a production signed driver).
+b.
+The OS is booted with a kernel debugger attached.
+c.
+The OS is running in [test-signing mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), the [driver is test signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing-a-driver-through-an-embedded-signature) and the [test certificate is installed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-test-certificates).

+Since the binaries built above are not signed by Microsoft, they will only work on a machine with a kernel debugger (KD) attached and running, or test signing is enabled.
+(It is expected that official releases of eBPF for Windows will eventually be production signed at some point in the future after security hardening is completed.)

+For basic testing, the simplest way to install eBPF for Windows is into a Windows VM with test signing enabled.
+Follow the [VM Installation Instructions](vm-setup.md) to do so.

 ## Using eBPF for Windows

 If you're not already familiar with eBPF, or want a detailed walkthrough, see our [eBPF tutorial](tutorial.md).